ThanasisGiannakopoulos/SpheriCo.jl/docs/source/tools.rst

 - ``bilinears_ID.ipynb``: see the effect of the quantum modes to the matter content at the right-hand-side of the equations for K, KB (extrinsic curvature).
-You can tune the quantum numbers ``kmax``, ``lmax``, the Pauli-Villars mass ``mPV`` and the convention for the Planck mass, and more, and see how close the **initial data** are to Minkowski, when the specific backreaction is considered.
+You can tune the quantum numbers ``kmax``, ``lmax``, the Pauli-Villars mass ``mPV``, the convention for Planck mass, and more, and see how close the **initial** stress-energy tensor is to Minkowski, when the specific backreaction is considered.
 It might be useful to check this before running a semiclassical example with backreaction.

 - ``calculate_UV_correlators.jl``: